GregSelles/22913998.github.io/index.md

 <p>Similarly, to the concepts discussed in the GIT Overview Pdf, Business and Professional Communication is of highest importance!
 Being able to understand and extract critical pieces of information  pertaining to a specific Problem creates the initial concept and roadmap of the critical path required for the project. </p>

-<p> Here we learnt how the sharing of ideas and information in a spoken and written manner, start off the project planning process, through the creation of aids which can be turned into achievable goals and set to a time frame in order to remain on the critical path for the project. </p>
+<p> Here we learnt how the sharing of ideas and information in a spoken and written manner, start off the project planning process, through the creation of aims which can be turned into achievable goals and set to a time frame in order to remain on the critical path for the project. </p>

 <p> Furthermore, The ability to communicate in the appropriate business dialect has a direct correlation to you as a professional and the standards potential clients expect, which in turn can lead to your success or decline in the working environment.
 Communication is Key and the correct form of communication paints a good corporate image of yourself and your company. </p>